 To foster the development of linguistic intelligence, educators may implement language enrichment programs that provide opportunities for language learning, literacy development, and cultural immersion.
 These programs may include language immersion courses, bilingual education initiatives, and extracurricular activities such as debate clubs, creative writing workshops, and language exchange programs.

-Linguistic intelligence: examples
+Linguistic intelligence: real examples

 The following people constitute some examples of verbal linguistic intelligence: